aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### getNote() {#getNote--}

+<b>@deprecated.</b> Please use the 'note' property instead.
 Represents the content of comment.

 ```javascript
 getNote() : string;